leo-arch/clifm/README.md

 ![icons](images/icons2.png)

-Because file manager, but also half-shell, CLiFM also provides the following features:
+Because file manager, but also half-shell, CliFM also provides the following features:

 * Unicode suppport
 * TAB-completion for commands, paths, ELN's, profiles, bookmarks, color schemes, and the directory jumper function